raspberrypilearning/guess-the-flag/en/step_5.md

 + Add blocks to delete all of the countries from the 'Chosen flags' list before choosing 6 flags for the game.

-+ Test your code by clicking the green flag and checking that the 'Chosen flags' list is filled with 6 countries each time.

 --- hints ---
 --- hint ---
 **Delete all** of the chosen flags